 Do not drive the vehicle if the P or PARK light is flashing.
 See your dealer.
-See Electric Parking Brake Light \$\phi\$ 127.
+See Electric Parking Brake Light \$\dip 145.

-If the plight is on or the Por or PARK light flashes when the ignition is turned on, pull the EPB switch and hold it.
-Continue to hold the switch until the Por PARK light remains on.
+If the plight is on or the or PARK light flashes when the ignition is turned on, pull the EPB switch and hold it.
+Continue to hold the switch until the or PARK light remains on.
 If the plight remains on, see your dealer.